ERC-7291: Purpose bound money

 • "PBM business logic" can contain access control logic, PBM unwrapping logic, API logic to integrate with non-blockchain IT systems.

-• As PBM can be used for a wide variety of use cases, ranging from government disbursement tokens, shopping vouchers, prepaid tokens, rewards points tokens, purpose bound donation token, school allowance token etc, with each use cases having a separate business logic, it was intentionally left undefined so that implementation authors can have maximum flexibility.
+• As PBM can be used for a wide variety of use cases, ranging from government disbursement tokens, shopping vouchers, prepaid tokens, rewards points tokens, purpose-bound donation tokens, school allowance tokens, etc., with each use case having separate business logic, it was intentionally left undefined so that implementation authors can have maximum flexibility.

 Why was a push transaction model chosen?